 Flying squirrels are interesting animals.
 Unlike Rocky the Flying Squirrel of cartoon fame, real flying squirrels can't take off from the ground and gain altitude like a bird or a bat can, so they don't really "fly."
 But they do have aerodynamic "wings" formed by skin between their legs and their bodies.
 These wings allow them to glide for very long distances and to land accurately on buildings.

 This gliding ability allows flying squirrels to get into homes and other buildings through openings that would be impossible to climb to from the ground.
-It also makes flying squirrel control an especially challenging animal control job.
+It also makes flying squirrel control an especially challenging wildlife control job.

 A flying squirrel's diet consists mainly of nuts, fruits, mushrooms and other fungi, insects, slugs, snails, and bird eggs.
 They forage at night, mainly relying on their highly-developed sense of smell to find food.
 They begin hoarding food and looking for warm places to overwinter in the fall, and then become active again in the spring and summer.